shadia0/Patienc/eladmin_rce.md

 ## Description:

-The eladmin v2.7 and before has an RCE that can control all application deployment servers of this management system.
+The eladmin v2.7 and before has an RCE that can control all application deployment servers of this management system via `DeployController.java`.
 1. Log in to the backend with the project's default password `admin/123456`.

 2. First simulate normal operation and maintenance operations, create some servers, and deploy some applications on these servers.
 Here I run a docker locally and map it to port `2222` to simulate the server where the application is deployed